FormidableLabs/nextjs-sanity-fe/README.md

 #### Using the Formidable Boulangerie Sanity Project

 If you would like to use Formidable's Sanity project (`5bsv02jj`), setup is quite simple.
+If you use the Formidable project, you will not have access to sign in to Sanity Studio.
+If you want to play around in Sanity Studio, you will need to create your own project as outlined in the "Using your own Sanity Project" Section.

-Create a `.env` file under `/packages/nextjs` and place the environment variable into it:
+Create a `.env` file under `./packages/nextjs` and place the environment variable into it:

 ```
 NEXT_PUBLIC_SANITY_PROJECT_ID=5bsv02jj